marwanyasser227/Walsa/README.md

 ### License
     License
     This project is licensed under a Private License.
 Permission to access and use the project is required.
-For inquiries or access requests, please contact [your email or contact information].
+For inquiries or access requests, please contact [marwanoffical098@gmail.com].

     Let me know if further adjustments are needed!